iancooperman/Fabflix/README.md

 | Case 1: HTTP/1 thread                          | ![JMeter/GraphImages/ScaledInstanceHTTP1Thread.png](JMeter/GraphImages/ScaledInstanceHTTP1Thread.png?raw=true)   | 93                         | 9.82                                  | 9.11                        | Slightly higher then the equivalent test on the single instance.
 This could be because some extra time is taken by the load balancer to serve content from either the Master server or the Slave server.          |
 | Case 2: HTTP/10 threads                        | ![JMeter/GraphImages/ScaledInstanceHTTP10Threads.png](JMeter/GraphImages/ScaledInstanceHTTP10Threads.png?raw=true)   | 99                         | 16.1                               | 15.5                        | Load balancing comes in handy as half of the "users" are routed to the Master server and half to the Slave.
 This is significantly faster than the equivalent case on the single instance.           |
 | Case 3: HTTP/10 threads/No connection pooling  | ![JMeter/GraphImages/ScaledInstanceHTTPnoCP10Threads.png](JMeter/GraphImages/ScaledInstanceHTTPnoCP10Threads.png?raw=true)   | 120                         | 33.2                                  | 32.4                        | Creating and closing a database connection for every request once again takes its toll.          |

-### Member Contribution
-I am the only person in this group/team.
-I did all the work.